armanmha/crossy-road-proj/README.md

 * <b> Game: </b>
 	The game class is called by the menu class and is in charge of tracking the user's score and the state of the game.
 The game may be started, paused, and ended from this class.
 Ending the game calls the class in charge of the game over screen.

+* <b> PauseScreen: </b>
+	The pause screen class is called during gameplay, and is used to freeze gameplay.
+The screen displays the current score, along with options to either resume or quit.

 * <b> GameOverScreen: </b>
 	The game over screen class displays a game over screen for the player if they lose the game.
 It includes their score, an option to save their score (along with their specified name), and options to retry or quit.
 Retrying calls the game class again, and the player restarts the game.
 Selecting quit causes the user to go back to the main menu, which is handled by the menu class.